zbm-dev/zfsbootmenu/README.md

 zroot/home                     120G   582G     11.8G  /home
 ```

-There are two boot environments created, identified by mounting to /.
-The environment that this system will boot into is defined by the `bootfs` value set on the `zroot` zpool.
+> It is generally advisable to set the `canmount=noauto` property on all ZFS root filesystems.
+Regardless of the value of this property, the initramfs for your environment will always explicitly mount the specified root filesystem.
+Leaving this property set to the default `canmount=auto` may cause your distribution to attempt to mount multiple conflicting roots at startup, leaving your system in an inconsistent or unbootable state.

+If the `zroot` pool defines a `bootfs` property that points to one of the two boot environments, ZFSBootMenu will attempt to boot that environment by default:

 ```
 NAME   PROPERTY  VALUE                       SOURCE zroot  bootfs    zroot/ROOT/void.2019.11.01  local
 ```

-On start, ZFSBootMenu will find the highest versioned kernel in `zroot/ROOT/void.2019.11.01/boot`, confirm that a matching initramfs is present, and default to booting the OS with that.
+Unless the [`org.zfsbootmenu:kernel` property](pod/zfsbootmenu.7.pod#zfs-properties) of a boot environment specifies a version restriction, ZFSBootMenu will find and boot the highest versioned kernel in `zroot/ROOT/void.2019.11.01/boot` that also includes a matching initramfs.

-# Installation
+Boot environments may also reside on filesystems that define the property `mountpoint=legacy`.
+To avoid time-consuming searches for boot environments on arbitrary legacy-mounted filesystems, such boot environments must opt into recognition by defining the custom property [`org.zfsbootmenu:active=on`](pod/zfsbootmenu.7.pod#zfs-properties).

+> Filesystems which define `mountpoint=/` may define the property `org.zfsbootmenu:active=off` to opt *out* of recognition by ZFSBootMenu.

+## Command-line arguments

-Kernel command-line (KCL) arguments should be configured by setting the `org.zfsbootmenu:commandline` ZFS property for each boot environment.
-Do not set any `root=` or any other pool-related options in the kernel command line; these will be filled in automatically when a boot environment is selected.
+Kernel command-line (KCL) arguments should be configured by setting the [`org.zfsbootmenu:commandline` property](pod/zfsbootmenu.7.pod#zfs-properties) for each boot environment.
+Do not set a `root=` option in this property; ZFSBootMenu will add an appropriate `root=` argument when it boots the environment and will actively suppress any conflicting option.

 Because ZFS properties are inherited by default, it is possible to set the `org.zfsbootmenu:commandline` property on a common parent to apply the same KCL arguments to multiple environments.
 Setting the property locally on individual boot environments will override the common defaults.